KrysB4k/Plugin_ParticleSystem/README.md

 ## 5. I found a bug in the plugin / I have a complaint about some feature.
 Where can I report it?
-We mainly accept bug reports on the Issues section of this repository.
+We mainly accept bug reports on the [Issues section](https://github.com/KrysB4k/Plugin_ParticleSystem/issues) of this repository.
 Reporting an issue requires registering a (free) GitHub account.

 Additionally, we will accept bug reports in the Tomb Raider Forums thread pertaining to this plugin:

-Reports through other communcation routes (e.g. personal messages) can be given, but we still strongly recommend creating an Issues entry in this repository, or making a post in the TRF thread, so to keep everything tidy and organized.
+Reports through other communication routes (e.g. personal messages, Discord chats) can be given, but we still strongly recommend creating an Issue entry in this repository, or making a post in the TRF thread, to keep everything tidy and organized.

 ## 6. Credits